Reserving your own shore excursions can be daunting…

 That’s where private shore excursion tour operators come in and it’s up to you to figure out the tour that best suits your needs.
 Chances are their shore excursions cost less, have fewer people and have a selection of tours not offered by the cruise line.

-Here’s are my tips for reserving your own shore excursions.
+From food tours to jeep tours, here’s are my tips for reserving your own shore excursions.

 Research what your ship has to offer